FedererKK/portfolio/index.md

   During my tenure at Digital Age I returned ~2.5x in 1.5 years by investing in cryptocurrencies.
   At Midas Capital I was responsible for a team of 5 people, providing liquidity in digital assets listed derivatives (swaps, futures and options).

-  As technology consultant I worked with BlockchainLab, BitQuota, Medisieve, The Rock Trading and Cydia.
+  As technology consultant I worked with BlockchainLab, BitQuota, Medisieve, Sygnum, The Rock Trading and Cydia.

   As an Angel Investor I carried several investments in early-stage and more established companies such as Bitfinex, The Rock Trading, IONOMR, AlphaFlow and Kraken.